rebcabin/tangledown/README.md

 Tangledown must handle both ways.

-We use the trick of a harmless regex group --- stuff inside square brackets --- around one of the backticks in the regex that recognizes triple backticks.
-Now this regex is safe to run on itself.
+We use the trick of a harmless regex group --- regex stuff inside square brackets --- around one of the backticks in the regex that recognizes triple backticks.
+This regex is safe to run on itself.
 See `triple_backtick_re` in the code immediately below.

 The function `first_non_blank_line_is_triple_backtick`, in noweb `oh-no-there-are-two-ways` recognizes code blocks bracketed by triple backticks.
-Notice that the contents of this `noweb` tag  is triple-bacticked, itself.
+The contents of this `noweb` tag  is triple-bacticked, itself.
 Kind of a funny self-toast joke, no?

 Remember the _use-mention_ dichotomy from Philosophy class?
 No problem if you don't.

-When we're _talking about_ `noweb` and `tangle` tags, but don't want to process them, we use indented code blocks, not triple-backticked.
+When we're _talking about_ `noweb` and `tangle` tags, but don't want to process them, we indent the tags and use indented code blocks, not triple-backticked.
 Tangledown won't process indented `noweb` and `tangle` tags because the regexes in noweb `left_justified_regexes` won't match them.

-We also see, here, why line numbers help.
-We might do this in some bitchin' list comprehension, but this is more obvious-at-a-glance.
+We also see, here, why the code tracks line numbers.
+We might do this in some super-cool, sophomoric but still bitchin' list comprehension, but this is more obvious-at-a-glance.
 That's a good thing.

 <!-- #raw -->
 <noweb name="oh-no-there-are-two-ways">